This post contains affiliate links. For more information, please see our disclaimer.

 Nothing.
 Literally nothing.
 I did not ovulate a single time in the first three months after stopping the pill.
 How do I know this?
 Because I did not have one.
 Single.
 Period.

 If you’re not actively trying to get pregnant, this might be a god-send, because who the hell actually wants their period?
 (Although I must say, while you might be celebrating, three months of no period is probably a good reason to go see a doctor.)

-If you ARE trying to conceive, this is the worst possible outcome.
+If you ARE trying to conceive, this is not a good outcome.
 Even if your period means you weren’t successful that month, having no period at all is…there are no words.
 Devastating?
 Worrisome?
 A nightmare?

 Fighting feelings of being broken, I went to my UK doctor and all he said was, “That’s normal after being on the pill for so long.”
 Okay, great.
 Don’t check me for PCOS (which was the FIRST thing my doctor did upon returning home in Canada, by the way).
 Don’t draw blood and check my hormones.
 Don’t even do a quick physical exam or give me any tips other than “wait it out.”
 Like, really?

 I can’t even tell you how much money I spent on home pregnancy tests, thinking maybe my period was simply late.

 Frustrated by what I felt was a failing on the part of my body and the absolute NOTHING I was getting from my doctor, I took to the Internet.
 I researched, and researched, compared sources, and researched some more.
 I had to feel like I was doing something.
 I had to feel like I could take my fertility under my control.

 What I found from various naturopathic/homeopathic/home remedy/natural health websites and amazing conversations with women on the What to Expect TTC [Trying to Conceive] message boards was a HUGE list of supplement, vitamin and CAM (Complementary and Alternative Medicine) options.